mrmarkuz/ns8-openssh/README.md

 Install via Software center:

   - Add a Software repository pointing to `https://repo.mrmarkuz.com/ns8/updates/`, check out the [repo webpage](https://repo.mrmarkuz.com) how to do it
-  - Install Onlyoffice via Software Center
+  - Install OpenSSH via Software Center

 Or instantiate the module with: